Skip to main content Skip to main navigation

 Scope and Content Note

 The content of this collection reflects the origins of the Committees of Correspondence.
-Since the split with the CPUSA was in large measure connected to different approaches towards democratic processes within the Party, these procedures take up a lot of room in the discussions.
+Since the split with the CPUSA was in large measure connected to different approaches towards democratic processes within the Party, these procedures make up much of the discussions found in the collection.
 There is also discussion of the meaning and relevance of socialism and socialist ideas in light of the collapse of the Communist bloc.
 Discussions of the envisioned character of the new organization are in various forms: letters, memos, statements, executive committee and national coordinating committee meeting minutes, photographs of members, and emails.
-The national leadership discussions are documented in detailed minutes and, frequently, hand-written notes by participants; the same is true for the national conventions.
+The national leadership discussions are documented in detailed minutes and handwritten notes by participants; the same is true for the national conventions.
 Although the Committees of Correspondence consisted of many local branches, it is only the Northern Californians whose activities are reflected here.
-The correspondence is largely national with some contacts to the international leftist scene.
+The correspondence is largely national with contacts to the international leftist scene.
+The archived websites contain convention materials, editorials by membership, publications, a discussion board, and the Northern California chapter website.

 Conditions Governing Access